Boxingbruin/Pandemonium/README.md

 - Theme: Repair
 - We are going for a fully fleshed out boss battle.
 Similar to a dark souls or Majoras Mask battle.
 Weaving in the theme of repair into the boss.

+## Jam Gam Requirements (simplified version)
+- 1 project submission only
+- Must work on PAL/NTSC system.
+Optoiinally tested on emulator
+- Max 5 members to a team
+- Any N64 SDK is allowed (libultra/librdragon/etc)
+- Game source must be open source in perpetuity
+- Game code msut mostly be from the team
+- Third party assets allowed but must provide credit
+- Must be playable, no visual or audio demos

 ## Licensing